Keynotes/tutorials

-We are happy to announce the following keynotes presenting at the conference:
+We are happy to announce the following keynotes and tutorials presenting at the conference:

 Time of talk: October 9, 09:10 – 10:10